isabella232/apprendasmoketests/ApprendaAPIClient/AccountPortalSwagger/csharp-client/docs/SubscriptionsApi.md

 <a name="apiv1applicationversionsapplicationversionkeysubscriptionspost"></a>
 # **ApiV1ApplicationVersionsApplicationVersionKeySubscriptionsPost**
-> InlineResponse2004 ApiV1ApplicationVersionsApplicationVersionKeySubscriptionsPost (string applicationVersionKey, Body body = null)
+> UnpagedResourceBaseSubscription ApiV1ApplicationVersionsApplicationVersionKeySubscriptionsPost (string applicationVersionKey, SubscriptionRequest body = null)

 Create a new subscription